 Fig 15 shows the basic architecture of a design to implement the described technique.
 The output of the CCD amplifier is resistively loaded to -5 volts to allow sufficient headroom for the difference amp and provide an independent quiet supply for the substrate reference.
-An offset voltage drive is provided by a D / A converter to subtract the mean reset offset voltage of the CCD amplifier.
-This is inserted between the low gain difference amplifier buffering the CCD output signal and the second fixed gain stage.
-The difference amp provides common mode rejection and impedance matching to the dc coupled second stage gain section.
-This section sets the overall sensitivity at $\frac{1}{2}$ e- for the system.
+A D/A converter provides a DC voltage to subtract the mean reset voltage of the CCD amplifier output.
+This is summed to the signal before the difference amplifier buffering the CCD output signal to the second fixed gain stages.
+The difference amp provides pre-amplification of the signal plus common mode rejection and impedance matching to the dc coupled second stage gain section.
+It also sets the overall sensitivity at 1/2 e- for the system.
 The signal is now presented to the low and high order stages where conversion to a digital value takes place.
 The low order stage samples the signal with full dynamic range once upon the convert command from the sequencer, usually after reset settling time.
-The nominal resolution of this conversion is 64 e- based on an 18 bit dynamic range for the system.
+The nominal resolution of this conversion is 32 e- based on an 18 bit dynamic range for the system.
 The value thus obtained is fed back to a 12 bit D / A such as to eliminate the gross offset measured by the low order stage and bringing the high order gain stage into range which is then unclamped and allowed to follow the high resolution signal.
-This signal is then sampled by a very fast (40 - 80 Msample / sec.)
+This signal is then sampled by a very fast (80 Msample / sec.)
 8 bit converter.
 The static resolution of this stage provides 0.5 e-, however, since the noise rides on the converter, the quantization noise is reduced considerably as the noise dithers the converter input over many codes.
-In this way the high order stage reduces quantization noise and dynamic nonlinearity errors of the converter by using the noise component to advantage.
+In this way the high order stage reduces guantization noise and dynamic non-linearity errors of the converter by using the noise component to advantage.
 In addition the signal is sampled many times in the available pixel reset and video periods.
 These samples are fed to an on board DSP running firmware to filter the data, control the digitalisation process and emulate the original camera hardware behaviour.
-The signal reconstruction takes place within the DSP by summing the normalised values of the low and high order samples to form an 18 bit sum.
+The signal reconstruction takes place within the DSP by summing the normalised values of the low and high order samples to form an 18-bit sum.
 This requires that we drop one bit from each conversion stage thus bringing the linearity to within 0.5 e- across the static dynamic range of the converters.
 The multiple samples from each sampling period (reset and video) are then stacked to form an average value whose Johnson (white) noise component is reduced by the root of the stack depth.
 At this point further filtering can be applied if the amount of samples is low or low frequency components (ring / droop) make this necessary.
-The signal from the video samples is then subtracted from the reset sample to remove reset noise and remaining 1/f components.
-Finally the 18 bit result is truncated to present a 16 bit sample that is compatible to the camera system and contains the required dynamic range and resolution.
+The signal from the reset samples is then subtracted from the video sample to remove reset bias and remaining 1/f components.
+Finally the 18-bit result is truncated to present a 16-bit sample that is compatible to the camera system and contains the required dynamic range and resolution.
 The low component count and simple analog section design will reduce drift components to insignificant levels.